 The Basics of the 3 Medicare Taxes

-The U.S. government imposes a flat rate Medicare tax of 2.9 percent on all wages received by employees, as well as on business or farming income earned by self-employed individuals.
-But there are a few variations of this tax depending on the sources of your income and other factors.
+The U.S. government imposes a flat rate Medicare tax of 2.9% on all wages received by employees, as well as on business or farming income earned by self-employed individuals.
+"Flat rate" means that everyone pays that same 2.9% regardless of how much they earn, but there are a few variations of this tax depending on your sources of income and other factors.

 The History of the Medicare Program

 The Medicare program and its corresponding tax have been around since President Lyndon Johnson signed the Social Security Amendment into law in 1965.
 The flat rate was a mere .70% at that time.